How Bankruptcy Works and What to Expect

 When a debtor files for Chapter 7 bankruptcy, an ‘automatic stay’ comes into effect.
 This ‘stay’ lasts until the end of the bankruptcy process and it prevents creditors from making any collection efforts.
 It also denies creditors the possibility to sue the debtor.

 The bankruptcy filing notice pops up on the credit report of the debtor just as quickly as the ‘stay’ goes into effect.
-This ‘black mark’ remains on the credit report for 10 years in the case of a Chapter 7 bankruptcy, and seven years in case of a Chapter 13 filing.
+This ‘black mark’ remains on the credit report for up to 10 years in the case of a Chapter 7 bankruptcy.
+Record of the debts that the bankruptcy proceedings discharge remain on the debtor’s credit report for up to seven years as well.

 Typically with a Chapter 7 filing, it should not take longer than three to four months for your debts to be discharged.